comworkio/imalive/README.md

 The image is available and versioned here: https://hub.docker.com/r/comworkio/imalive-api

+An example of raspberrypi exposed with this API in public: https://imalive.comwork.io/metrics

 ## Running with docker-compose

 First create your `.env` file from the `.env.example`: